raspberrypilearning/edit-the-web/en/step_2.md

 --- /task ---

-If you take a close look, you'll notice that the information contained within the ```<head>``` element isn't displayed on the page.
+If you take a close look, you'll notice that the information contained within the ```<head>``` element **isn't displayed on the page**.
 It is mostly filled with information for your browser, to give it specific instructions on how to understand your code.

-We will include this information in every website we make.
-In this project, we'll only be looking at the **Title** from the information in the site header.
+We will include this same information in the header of every website we make.
+In this project, we'll only be looking at the **Title** element from the information in the site header.

 --- task ---
 Change the title of your website now by editing the text between the two ```<title>``` tags.